Green That Life

 Choose the Natural Option as Your First Line of Defense

-That said, while these tick-borne illnesses can be very serious, not all ticks carry deadly infections.
+That said, while tick-borne illnesses can be very serious, not all ticks carry deadly infections.
 In fact, the percentage of ticks in the U.S. that carry pathogens remains small.

-So, before you automatically reach for the heavy duty chemicals to spray on your property and/or yourself, there are a number of natural tick repellent options that can keep these pests away.
+So, before you automatically reach for the heavy-duty chemicals to spray on your property and/or yourself, there are a number of natural tick repellent options that can keep these pests away.

 A Note About Insecticide Sprays for Your Yard

 It’s tempting to think that a sweeping blanket of pesticides will rid your yard of dangerous pests.
-Unfortunately, that toxic covering will kill not only unwanted pests, but also a variety of beneficial insects that act as natural pesticides.
+Unfortunately, that toxic covering will kill not only unwanted pests but also a variety of beneficial insects that act as natural pesticides.
 A recent study shows that butterfly and bee populations have been affected by insecticides sprayed in the air and on the ground.

 Pesticide spray can also be toxic to humans, particularly children.
 When applied by inexperienced insecticide companies, they can be downright dangerous, not to mention unnecessarily expensive.